glowroot/glowroot/README.md

     grunt server

 and connect your browser to `http://localhost:9000`.
+Note: `grunt` and `grunt server` should be run from the informant subdirectory.

 `grunt server` serves up the Informant web assets to the browser without the concat/minify/rev step, which makes testing/debugging much easier.
 It reverse proxies non- static resource requests to http://localhost:4001 to be handled by Informant.
 It also watches for changes to the files and performs live-reload of the assets inside the browser.